mattshine/nodejs-terraform/README.md

 # Lambda + API Gateway + RDS

 This is an example project of an AWS Lambda, API Gateway, and RDS all configured with Terraform.
-We utilize an API endpoint to trigger our lambda function on a GET HTTP request, with the proper VPCs configured for the RDS should it be needed in the future.
+We utilize an API endpoint to trigger our lambda function on a GET HTTP request, with the proper VPC and security group configured for the RDS should it be needed in the future.

 ## Lambda